ppi-ag/fake-sftp-server-extension/README.md

         "/a/directory",
         "/another/directory"
       );

-      //code that reads from or writes to that directories }
+      // code that reads from or writes to that directories }